InTEGr8or/nofakingway/content/correcting-common-word-games.md

 draft: false
 ---

-# Correcting Common Word Games

 The political landscape today is presented as an ever-changing battlefield between opposing factions, or "identity groups".
-What is needed is not more opposing groups, but a differentiation of ideals.
+What is needed is not more opposing groups, but a better differentiation of ideals.

 ---